 If you're lost for souvenirs, don't miss these!
 3 Japanese sweets that will make you look like a real connoisseur: Part 2 [Fukushima Prefecture]

-What do you pay attention to when buying sweets for gifts or souvenirs?
+What do you pay attention to when buying sweets as gifts or souvenirs?

-There are a variety of items that appeal to everyone, and classic items that everyone knows, but sometimes you want to make a slightly adventurous selection that will make people say, "I didn't know that!" or "I've never tried that! "
+There are many options that appeal to everyone, such as classic items that everyone knows, but sometimes you want to try somethinga little more adventurous, something that will make people say, "I didn't know that!" or "I've never tried that!"

 "Souka Kaei Mochi" - Chewy dough with rich butter-flavored bean paste